mindfiredigital/document-editor/packages/document-editor-react/README.md

 <br>

-<p align="center"> Experience powerful document creation with our React-based editor.
+<p align="center"> Experience powerful document creation with our React-based canvas editor.
 Craft and manage multi-page documents effortlessly </p>

 The `@mindfiredigital/react-canvas-editor` is a tool that allows developers to integrate multi page document editors built on top of Canvas using React.